Face-width of Pfaffian Braces and Polyhex Graphs on Surfaces: Introduction

-A connected graph $G$ is {\em $k$-extendable} if $|V(G)|\ge 2k+2$ and for any $k$ independent edges, $G$ has a perfect matching $M$ containing these $k$ edges.
+A connected graph $G$ is {\em $k$-extendable} ($|V(G)|\ge 2k+2$) if $G$ has $k$ independent edges and each set of $k$ independent edges $G$ is contained in a perfect matching.
 A $k$-extendable graph is $(k-1)$-extendable and $(k+1)$-connected \cite{P1,LP}.
 A 2-extendable bipartite graph is also called a {\em brace}.
 So a brace is 3-connected.
-A graph is {\em bi-critical} if deleting any two vertices of G, the remaining graph has a perfect matching.
-A 3-connected bi-critical graph is called a {\em brick}.
-It is easy to see that every brick is 1-extendable and non-bipartite.
+A 3-connected bicritical graph $G$ (the deletion of any pair of distinct vertices of $G$ results in graph with a perfect matching) is called a {\em brick}.
+Every bicritical graph is 1-extendable and non-bipartite.
 By Lov\'asz's tight-cut decomposition \cite{L,LP}, every 1-extendable graph can be reduced to a list of braces and bricks.
-Vazirani and Yannakakis \cite{VY} showed that a graph $G$ is Pfaffian if and only if its braces and bricks generated from tight-cut decomposition are Pfaffian.
-Robertson, Seymour and Thomas \cite{RST}, and McCuaig \cite{WM} independently presented a complete characterization for Pfaffian braces.
-But the problem of characterizing Pfaffian bricks remains open.
+Vazirani and Yannakakis \cite{VY} showed that a graph $G$ is Pfaffian if and only if all braces and bricks generated from tight-cut decomposition are Pfaffian.
+Robertson, Seymour and Thomas \cite{RST}, and independently McCuaig \cite{WM} presented an elegant construction of Pfaffian braces, which leads to a polynomial time algorithm to determine whether a given braces is Pfaffian or not.

-Let $G$ be a graph embedded on a surface $\Sigma$.
-We say that a 2-cell embedding $\Pi$ of $G$ into $\Sigma$ is a {\em strong embedding} if every face of $\Pi$ is bounded by a cycle.
-A closed simple curve $\ell$ is {\em contractible} if $\Sigma-\ell$ has precisely two components and at least one homeomorphic to an open disk.
-The {\em face-width} (or {\em representativity}) of $G$ with an embedding $\Pi$ on a surface $\Sigma$ is the minimum $k$ such that every non-contractible simple closed curve in the surface $\Sigma$ intersects the graph at least $k$ points (see \cite{MT}), denoted by $fw(G,\Pi)$.
-A strong embedding $\Pi$ of a graph $G$ has $fw(G,\Pi)\ge 2$ and a plane graph has the face-width infinity.
-As a useful tool, Pfaffian orientation has been used to enumerate perfect matchings of graphs embedded on surfaces \cite{GT,LW}.
-But characterizing Pfaffian graphs on surfaces still remains open.
-Some interesting results related to graph embedding and drawing are obtained by Norine \cite{Nor1, Nor2, Nor3}.
-A classical result of Kasteleyn \cite{K2} showed that every planar graph is Pfaffian.
-Robertson and Vitray \cite{RV90}, and Thomassen \cite{T90} independently showed that a planar graph embedded on a surface $\Sigma$ with genus $g(\Sigma)>0$ has face-width at most two.
-In this paper, we show that a Pfaffian brace embedded on a surface $\Sigma$ with genus $g(\Sigma)>0$ has face-width at most 3.
-Can a Pfaffian brick have this property?
-We give a negative answer to this question.
+Given an embedding $\Pi$ of a graph $G$ on a surface $\Sigma$, a closed simple curve $\ell$ in $\Sigma$ is {\em contractible} if $\Sigma-\ell$ has precisely two components and at least one is homeomorphic to an open disk.
+The {\em face-width} (or {\em representativity}) of $\Pi$ is the maximum integer $k$ such that every non-contractible simple closed curve in $\Sigma$ intersects the graph at least $k$ points (see \cite{MT}), denoted by $\text{fw}(G,\Pi)$.
+For convienence, assume that a plane graph has face-width infinity.
+Robertson and Vitray \cite{RV90}, and independently Thomassen \cite{T90}, showed that a planar graph embedded on a surface $\Sigma$ with positive genus has the face-width at most 2.